ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_viewing.md

 copyright:

-  years:  2016, 2020
+  years:  2016, 2021

-lastupdated: "2020-09-25"
+lastupdated: "2021-01-28"

 keywords: KMIP for VMware, view KMIP stand-alone, KMIP for VMware status

 subcollection: vmwaresolutions

 ---

 # Viewing KMIP for VMware instances
 {: #kmip_standalone_viewing}

-Use this procedure to view the KMIP for VMware instances that you ordered and information about them.
+Use this procedure to view the KMIP™ for VMware® instances that you ordered and information about them.

 ## Procedure to view KMIP for VMware instances
 {: #kmip_standalone_viewing-procedure}

-Click **Resources** from the left navigation pane and scroll down to the **KMIP for VMware Instances** table to view information about the instances that you ordered:
+Click **Resources** from the left navigation pane and scroll down to the **KMIP for VMware instances** table to view information about the instances that you ordered:

 | Item | Description |
 |:---- |:----------- |